FGDES/CompileDES/README.md

 The code in this repository is strictly source only.
-Precomiled binaries/executable are available for Linux/MacOSx/Windows.
+Precomiled binaries/executable are available for Linux/MacOSx/Windows from the FGDES web site.
-see https://fgdes.tf.fau.de/compiledes.
-If you want to build your own, it is recommended that you get a precompiled package as a basis and then update the sources via this repository or to whatever your needs are.
+If you want to build your own, clone this repository and follow the buil instructions.

 - [get precompiled package](https://fgdes.tf.fau.de/download.html)
 - [build process](https://fgdes.tf.fau.de/compiledes/build.html)